score-spec/docs/content/en/docs/Target Platform/enable-autocomplete.md

 weight: 4
 ---

+By default, Homebrew install the autocompletion script.

+If you installed the Platform CLI by downloading the single binary, continue reading.

+## Overview

 Score allows you to generate an autocompletion script for each Platform CLI tool for a specified shell.

+## Enable autocomplete

 To enable autocomplete, run one of the following: